MozillaFoundation/mozfest-plaza/content/help/en.md

 MozFest House will take place at the [Lusaka International Conference Centre](https://cielaresort.com/licc/) which is located at the Ciela Resort and is a 20 minute drive out of the city and just a 15 minute drive from the airport.

+### Free Shuttle Bus Transporation

-Free shuttle buses will take those staying in central Lusaka to and from the venue in the morning and afternoon.
-Buses will depart from East Park Mall with a schedule as follows:
+For those who requested coach travel - free shuttle buses will take those staying in central Lusaka to and from the venue in the morning and afternoon.
+Buses will depart from East Park Mall car park (opposite the Cargo Hotel) with a schedule as follows - please show your registration to the travel co-ordinator in the MozFest orange T-Shirt.

-* East Park Mall to Ciela: 09:00 Wednesday 20 November
+* East Park Mall to Ciela: From 09:00 Wednesday 20 November
+  * Coaches to run back and forth all day
-* Ciela to East Park Mall: 18:00 Wednesday 20 November
+* Ciela to East Park Mall: From 18:00 Wednesday 20 November
+  * Coaches to run back and forth all day
-* East Park Mall to Ciela: 09:00 Thursday 20 November
+* East Park Mall to Ciela: From 09:00 Thursday 20 November
+  * Coaches to run back and forth all day
-* Ciela to East Park Mall: 18:00 Thursday 21 November
+* Ciela to East Park Mall: From 18:00 Thursday 21 November
-* Ciela to East Park Mall: 21:00 Thursday 21 November
+* Ciela to East Park Mall: From 20:00 Thursday 21 November

-Sessions on 20 & 21 November will run in parallel in various rooms for an hour to an hour-and-a-half, with a short break in between - we expect to have between 4-6 sessions running in parallel across the space.
-We will close with our evening party from 6pm-8pm on 21 November.
+***Please note during busy times there might be some waiting time as the coaches board, and go back and forth between Lusaka and the venue - we thank you for your patience!***

 ### Registration Upon Arrival